voedger/voedger-docs/concepts/vsql.md

 ## Nullability

+> **Nullability** refers to the ability of a database column to accept NULL values.

-In VSQL, table field values cannot be NULL, eliminating the need for `IS NULL`, `COALESCE()`, and other NULL-related functions.
-Think of tables as C-structures whose fields have basic types.
+In VSQL, column values cannot be NULL, eliminating the need for `IS NULL`, `COALESCE()`, and other NULL-related functions.
+Think of Voedger tables as C-structures whose fields have basic types.

 However, field can have the `NOT NULL` attribute, which means that you need to specify a value for this field when **inserting** a new record.